hiiamyes/book-notes/designing-interfaces.md

 - Especially if you're working with a new product, this is where you should start.
 - Information architecture (IA) is the art of organizing an information space.
 - It encompasses many thins: presenting, searching, browsing, labeling, categorizing, sorting, manipulating, and strategically hiding information.

+## The Big Picture

+- From the designer's perspective, your site or application probably serves several functions.
+-